-Plus, the majority of them are convinced that it’s no longer reasonable to avoid using modern technologies as an accountant since it significantly damages the ability to keep up with the competition.
+Plus, the majority of them are convinced that it’s no longer reasonable to avoid using modern technologies as an accountant since it can significantly damage the ability to keep up with the competition.

-Not to mention that with bookkeeping being time-consuming itself, it’s quite hard to manage all tasks with no stress on time.
-To make tax management easier, many accountants develop custom accounting software, and that’s for a good reason:
+Not to mention that with bookkeeping being time-consuming itself, it’s quite hard to manage all tasks on time without any stress.
+To make tax management easier, many accountants develop custom accounting software, and with good reason:

 - 91% of accountants report a productivity increase after implementing tax management software into their or their company’s workflow.